-Fifty years ago next March, a group of scientists, engineers, and activists took to conferences, classrooms, and the streets to protest science that served oppressive and violent ends.
+Fifty years ago, in March, 1969, a group of scientists, engineers, and activists took to conferences, classrooms, and the streets to protest science that served oppressive and violent ends.
 War and economic exploitation raged abroad, while here in the US, women’s reproductive health was at risk, biological determinism was used to justify racism and stereotyping, and workers feared their jobs would give way to automation.

 If these problems sound familiar to you, you’re not alone.
 Today, we’re also facing the crisis of climate change, attacks on science education, corporate and military funding of scientific research, and the use of technology and medicine in the service of profit over people.

 We need a science for the people, not for profit.

 Members of the scientific community and the wider public have responded to these attacks on science, for example with the March for Science and the Climate Change March, each of which brought thousands of people to Washington D.C. and other cities around the world.
 While the message of many scientists participating in these actions has been, “Protect science,” the events have also signaled the possibilities for a return to the more radical analysis offered by the original Science for the People (founded in 1969) and other groups.
 Tech workers are organizing against their corporate bosses’ collaboration with ICE.
 Delegations of scientists have traveled to Puerto Rico and Palestine to bring needed supplies, expertise, attention, and solidarity.
 Critical perspectives are being brought to bear in debates of geoengineering and climate action, ensuring that fundamental questions of social power and political economy are not lost amidst discussions of technical problems.